edwhisnant/lichen-comparative-genomics/RESULTS.md

 The overall orthogroup copy-number matrix was filtered for the six genomes in the Ostropales.
 Then they were split into the two families, the Stictidaceae and Graphidaceae, with three genomes in each (n = 3 per family).
 The data was cleaned of orthogroups with zero copies in all genomes, leaving 7332 orthogroups for this analysis.
 Using the remaining orthogroups and grouping by family, a Wilcoxin rank-sum test was conducted to identify significant differences in copy number among orthogroups and between the two families.
 Using the raw p-value (uncorrected) of the Wilcoxin rank-sum test, 163 orthogroups were found to be significantly different (p < 0.05) between the Graphidaceae and Stictidaceae.
 However, after imposing a Benjamini-Hochberg FDR correction, none of the orthogroups stood out as significantly different.

+However, if we analyze the Ostropales versus all other genomes, we identified 1800 orthogroups that are significantly different in their copy number.

 ### Within the Pertusiariales

 ### In comparison with other genomes in the Lecanoromycetes